Centre for Heart Lung Innovation

 Education and Training

-- University of Manitoba MD Medicine, 1971
+- MD, University of Manitoba

 Area of Interest

 Dr. Schellenberg received both Fellowship and Scientist awards from the Medical Research Council of Canada.
 The focus of his research is on asthma and allergic inflammation with primary interests in the mechanisms of excessive airway narrowing of asthmatic tissues and the modulation of chemotaxis and apoptosis (programmed cell death) of basophils and eosinophils.
 His investigations of human airways has brought attention to the importance of changes in extracellular matrix elements as the cause of excessive smooth muscle shortening in asthma.
 He has been awarded the 1999 Research in Immunology Award by the Canadian Society of Allergy and Clinical Immunology for this contribution.
 His other area of ongoing research relates to the unique modulation of basophils versus eosinophils in terms of the chemokines inducing migration, the proteases involved in this process, and the cytokines leading to prolonged survival by inhibition of apoptosis.
-He collaborates with other members in the UBC Pulmonary Research group as well as with other investigators at UBC and U. of Manitoba.
+He collaborates with other members in the UBC Pulmonary Research group as well as with other investigators at UBC and University of Manitoba.
 He currently holds grants from the BC Lung Association.

 He has over 60 peer-reviewed manuscripts and 12 book chapters and has presented or co-authored over 80 abstracts at national or international meetings.
 He has been an invited speaker at numerous national and international meetings.